depscloud/deps.cloud/content/en/docs/services/extractor.md

 This is by far, one of the easiest ways to contribute to the project.
 It involves adding a new class to the code base under the [`src/extractors`](https://github.com/depscloud/extractor/tree/main/src/extractors) directory.
-Once the new extractor is added, you can register it using the [`ExtractorRegistry`](https://github.com/depscloud/extractor/blob/main/src/extractors/ExtractorRegistry.ts).
+Once you've added the new extractor, you can register it using the [`ExtractorRegistry`](https://github.com/depscloud/extractor/blob/main/src/extractors/ExtractorRegistry.ts).
 The following code snippet illustrates the bare elements needed to write a custom extractor.

 ```typescript